LeonardoBerti00/Data-Normalization-for-Bilinear-Structures-in-High-Frequency-Financial-Time-series-BiN-TABL/README.md

 # BiN-TABL Data Normalization for Bilinear Structures in High Frequency Financial Time series
 In this repository is proposed the pytorch implementation of the paper [Data Normalization for Bilinear Structures in High Frequency Financial Time series](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9412547) written by Dat Thanh Tran, Juho Kanniainen, Moncef Gabbouj and Alexandros Iosifidis.

-The notebook presents a comprehensive machine learning pipeline that encompasses loading the dataset, applying labeling methods, creating datasets and dataloaders, and ultimately, executing the training, validation, and testing processes.
+In the notebook is presented a comprehensive machine learning pipeline that encompasses loading the dataset, applying labeling methods, creating datasets and dataloaders, and ultimately, executing the training, validation, and testing processes.

 I reached the same results of the paper.